Cellard/throttle/README.md

 Throttle::event('sms')->try();
 ```

-It means that your service has global limitations without reference to the exact phone number.
+It means that service will check limitations without reference to the exact phone number.

-Subject means, that your service has limitations per phone.
+Subject means that service will check limitations per phone.

 ```php
 Throttle::event('sms')->subject('+70001234567')->try();
 ```

+## Pick up your room before you go out

+Throttle Service stores records in its table, and you may want to clear it.

+    php artisan throttle:clean

+Will remove obsolete records.

+You may schedule it to run once a day or week...